Mobinapournemat/LLM-router/README.md

 ### 1. **Run the Agent**

-To run the agent, use the following command:
+To run the agent, use the following command.
+You'll need access to Groq's API to pass it as an argument.

 ```bash
 python3 llm_router.py --api-key YOUR_API_KEY_HERE